akahmet/JumpVR/Example/JumpnRUN/Readme.md

-# Jump Count Demo
+# Jump and Run
-When you jump, event.state.count will increase by 1
+When you jump, Camera will jump

 ** Tested With Samsung SIII and SIV With CardBoard **